BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 * Head to [www.mingw.org](www.mingw.org/) and click the “Download/Installer” link to download the MinGW setup file or click [here](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/) for windows, [here](http://www.mingw.org/wiki/LinuxCrossMinGW) for Linux. and [here](https://brewinstall.org/Install-mingw-w64-on-Mac-with-Brew/) for Mac

-> > MinGW, is a contraction of "Minimalist GNU for Windows", is a minimalist development environment for native Microsoft Windows applications.
+> > MinGW is a contraction of "Minimalist GNU for Windows", is a minimalist development environment for native Microsoft Windows applications.
 * After downloading, install MinGW and wait for the “MinGW Installation Manager” to show up.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1562569825/blog/0001/Capture1.png)